-2. When Sarah Palin stops walking with Katie and starts fumbling around to answer the follow up about Rick Davis's stake in Freddie Mac being a totally obvs conflict of interest, it reminds me of when confused people who don't know where they're going in New York pause in the middle of the street and look and point at things and are just so hopelessly baffled I want to help them but they cannot even help themselves.
-This is how I feel about Sarah Palin, who I cannot stop referring to as Sarah Palin, as if she were Jordan Catalano
+2. When Sarah Palin stops walking with Katie and starts fumbling around to answer the follow up about Rick Davis’s stake in Freddie Mac being a totally obvs conflict of interest, it reminds me of when confused people who don’t know where they’re going in New York pause in the middle of the street and look and point at things and are just so hopelessly baffled I want to help them but they cannot even help themselves.
+This is how I feel about Sarah Palin, who I cannot stop referring to as Sarah Palin, as if she were Jordan Catalano, or something.

 3. Can Sarah Palin cease referring to Fannie Mae and Freddie Mac as “Fannie and Freddie” in loving tones, like they’re good pals she wants to have over for a wintery-wonderland wolf BBQ?
 It’s making me incredibly uncomfortable.